Cloudistics/REST-API/README.md

     * The template disk files must specify a supported file extension (vmdk, vhd, vhdx, ova, img, raw, vdi, qed or qcow2).
   * A template vNIC will be created automatically and there is no need for it to be included in the request data.
 The template vNIC's boot order will be the number of disks + 1.
 For example, if there are two disks the template vNIC's boot order will be 3.
   * Please use the operating system version endpoint and determine which operating system type and version are appropriate for the VM that is being imported to a template.
+  * Datacenter uuid is optional for users with Infrastructure Admin role, required for users with VDC Manager role.

 ### Get Action Information